 - 1983 California Gold Cup

 - 1987 National Championships (Lightheavy & Overall)

 - 1991 Arnold Classic Champion

-- Inducted into the IFBB Hall of Fame for professional bodybuilding in January 2007.
+- She was inducted into the IFBB Hall of Fame for professional bodybuilding in January 2007.

 - Received Ben Weider Lifetime Achievement Award 2020.